NCSU-Libraries/visualization_gallery_presentations/README.md

   zone: <integer indicating the primary zone number (1-12)>,
   span: <number of zones to combine, begining with this one and moving right> (OPTIONAL, 1-12),
   contentType: <'image', 'video', or 'html' >,
-  filepath: <path from root to the content file (for image or video)> (REQUIRED FOR 'video' or 'image' contentType),
+  filePath: <path from root to the content file (for image or video)> (REQUIRED FOR 'video' or 'image' contentType),
   content: <raw HTML text for 'html' contentType> (REQUIRED FOR 'html' contentType) }
 ```